 Risk 2: The risk of not having an underground program poses both a logistical and operational risk.
 With a program and funding targets, O&R will have certainty to secure funding in order to write contracts, buy supplies up front to reduce material lead times and hedge against future material costs, and better position against competition from more utilities increasing undergrounding investments as part of their resilience planning strategies.
 A program will provide a clear line of certainty in the market such that the contractors that O&R engages with will be able to better plan for future work, and plan workforce headcount more appropriately in advance.

-Undergrounding reduces risks from fallen lines during storms, enhancing public safety.
+Non-Financial Benefits Undergrounding reduces risks from fallen lines during storms, enhancing public safety.
 As storms intensify, underground systems provide greater resilience against disruptions, ensuring a more reliable power supply.
 This translates to increased customer satisfaction.
 Prioritizing undergrounding in DACs promotes equity and addresses the heightened impacts these areas often face from prolonged outages.

-1. Cost Please refer to Funding Detail below for cost information.

-2. Benefits

-The benefits of this program are as described in the Non-Financial Benefits section above.

-3. basis for estimate

-Please refer to the Work Description section for costs.

-Project Risks and Mitigation Plan

-Risk 1 Mitig gation plan

-Length of permitting process could delay the Timely submissions and responses in regard to

-overall project schedule. permit applications and

-questions/comments/concerns submitted by

-permitting entities.

-Risk 2 Mitig gation plan

-Obtain long lead time project materials.
-Materials with long lead times, especially

-underground cables, are reviewed and orders

-are placed 1 to 2 years before the project is under

-construction in order to meet project deadlines.

-Technical Evaluation / Analysis

-. ,

-Please refer to the climate change data and analysis in the justification summary above.

-Project Relationships (if applicable)

-Project relationships are not applicable

-i roject relationships are not applicable.
+Summary of Financial Benefits and Costs 1.
+Cost Please refer to Funding Detail below for cost information.
+2. Benefits The benefits of this program are as described in the Non-Financial Benefits section above.
+3. Basis for estimate Please refer to the Work Description section for costs.
+Project Risks and Mitigation Plan Risk 1 Mitigation plan Length of permitting process could delay the Timely submissions and responses in regard to overall project schedule. permit applications and questions/comments/concerns submitted by permitting entities.
+Risk 2 Mitigation plan Obtain long lead time project materials.
+Materials with long lead times, especially underground cables, are reviewed and orders are placed 1 to 2 years before the project is under construction in order to meet project deadlines.
+Technical Evaluation / Analysis Please refer to the climate change data and analysis in the justification summary above.
+Project Relationships (if applicable) Project relationships are not applicable.
+3. Funding Detail (\$000)

-Actual 2019 Actual 2020 Actual 2021 Actual 2022 Forecast 2023 Forecast 2024 O&M \$0 \$0 \$0 \$0 \$0 \$0 Capital \$786 \$2,100 \$3,800 \$7,000 \$9,715 \$4,850
+Actual 2019 Actual 2020 Actual 2021 Actual 2022 Forecast 2023 Forecast 2024 O&M \$0 2020 \$0 2021 \$0 2022 \$0 2025 \$0 2024 \$0 Capital \$786 \$2,100 \$3,800 \$7,000 \$9,715 \$4,850